Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 Conclusion

-Is there a definite answer if we can get enough protein on a fruitarian diet?
+Is there a definite answer to whether we can get enough protein on a fruitarian diet?
 This ultimately depends on the definition of the diet (frugivore, fruitarian) and the quality and quantity of foods we can include.
-If we can access enough high-quality fruits and foods, a frugivore diet can easily provide the recommended amount of protein!
+If we can access enough high-quality tropical fruits, greens, and nuts, a frugivore diet can easily provide the recommended amount of protein!
 Especially if you live in the tropics, this should not be a challenge – in contrast to colder climates.
-In this case, it can become necessary to include cooked foods or raw milk or cheese and supplements.
+In this case, it can become necessary to include cooked foods, fallback foods, and supplements.

 Want to know more about adopting a frugivore diet yourself?
 Check out our guide